The Future of NATO: Alliance Cohesion in an Era of Great Power Competition

 The scale of what was agreed is hard to grasp in institutional terms.
 NATO Secretary General Mark Rutte described it as a transformational leap.

-European allies and Canada collectively increased their defence spending by 20 percent between 2024 and 2025 alone, bringing the combined total to over $574 billion.
+European allies and Canada collectively increased their defense spending by 20 percent between 2024 and 2025 alone, bringing the combined total to over $574 billion.
 For the first time since the alliance’s founding, all 32 members simultaneously met or exceeded the 2 percent baseline target in 2025 — a milestone that would have been almost unimaginable in 2016 when only five allies met it.

 The political context producing this commitment matters as much as the commitment itself.

-The summit took place against a backdrop of genuine uncertainty about American strategic priorities — with Washington making explicit demands for European allies to assume dramatically greater responsibility for their own defence, signals that American force posture in Europe would be reduced, and warnings that Article 5 commitments might be conditioned on allied compliance with spending and procurement demands.
+The summit took place against a backdrop of genuine uncertainty about American strategic priorities — with Washington making explicit demands for European allies to assume dramatically greater responsibility for their own defense, signals that American force posture in Europe would be reduced, and warnings that Article 5 commitments might be conditioned on allied compliance with spending and procurement demands.

 European leaders calculated, correctly, that delivering a headline spending commitment was the most reliable mechanism for buying continued American engagement at the moment when that engagement appeared most uncertain.